DHTMLX/scheduler-docs/data/api/refs/scheduler.md

 - api/scheduler_onoptionsload_event.md - fires after a collection of options or sections has been loaded from the server, but isn't parsed yet
 - api/scheduler_onoptionsloadfinal_event.md - fires after loading of an options(sections) collection  is complete (the Timeline view only)
 - api/scheduler_onoptionsloadstart_event.md - fires before a collection of options or sections  starts to be loaded from the server  (the Timeline view only)
+- api/scheduler_onquickinfo_event.md -
-- api/scheduler_onsaveerror_event.md - fires when some error happened while data updating
+- api/scheduler_onsaveerror_event.md - fires when some error has happened during data updating
 - api/scheduler_onscaleadd_event.md - fires after a single view unit (column, section, day cell etc.) has been rendered in the scheduler
 - api/scheduler_onscaledblclick_event.md - fires when the user double clicks on the time scale
 - api/scheduler_onschedulerready_event.md - fires after scheduler initialization is complete, but the scheduler is not rendered on the page yet.